Get Schooled

 What Teens Need to Know about Taxes

-Whether you had a summer job or are working part-time in high school or college, it’s important to know how to file your taxes (or if you need to file them at all!).
+Whether you had a summer job or are working part-time in high school or college, it’s important to know how to file your taxes (or if you need to file them at all).
 Here’s what you need to know about filing your taxes, and where to find assistance in your community.

-Do I need to file my taxes?
+Do you need to file taxes?

-When January 1 comes every year we enter “tax season” as a country.
-“Tax Day” in the US for 2023 is Tuesday, April 18.
-That means between January 1 and April 18, 2023, everyone who earned money in 2022 needs to report it to the government by filing their taxes.
+Tax season in the U.S. is from January to April, annually.
+The 2024 deadline to file your taxes, also known as "Tax Day," is Monday, April 15.
+Between January and April, everyone who earned money in 2023 needs to report it to the government by filing their taxes.
 Taxes are not only required by law, but the taxes we pay to the government end up funding things like roads, healthcare for elderly Americans, schools, airports, and other essential public services.

 • W-4 - This is a form that you will complete when you start a new job.
 It tells the employer how much tax to take out of your paychecks for federal and state taxes.
-If you expect to make less than $12,950 in the year, you can choose that option on this form and no taxes will be withheld!
+If you expect to make less than $13,850 in the year, you can choose that option on this form and no taxes will be withheld!

 • W-9 - This is a form that you’ll only need to fill out if you are going to be an independent contractor.
 It is a way to let anyone you work for during the year show the government that they paid you as a contractor.

-Best free resources for tax help
+Free resources for tax help

 • The Internal Revenue Service (IRS) - This is the official government department that will process your tax information.
-Their website isn’t always super easy to read, but they do have a good “Free Tax Return Help” tool to check out.
+Check out their Free Tax Return Help tool.

 Find a Job